ansible/awx/awx/api/templates/api/_list_common.md

     ?not__field=value

-(_New in AWX 1.4_) By default, all query string filters are AND'ed together, so only the results matching *all* filters will be returned.
+(_New since AWX 1.4_) By default, all query string filters are AND'ed together, so only the results matching *all* filters will be returned.
 To combine results matching *any* one of multiple criteria, prefix each query string parameter with `or__`: